Ramdoys/creator-docs/content/en-us/art/modeling/skin-a-simple-mesh.md

 ### Add additional bones

-In this guide, you need 3 bones within your mesh so the tree can move and rotate at three points.
+In this guide, you need three bones within your mesh so the tree can move and rotate at three points.

 To add additional bones into the armature: